figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MAPPINGS.md

 When the `putDID` function is called, The Graph processes its ActionReceipt and puts the logs in an array of `outcome.logs`.

-So, first we want to create a new Log and then check that the function actually emitted a log.
-If it did, we get the receiptID and set it to logs.id:
+We want to create a new Log and then check that the function call actually emitted a log.
+If it did, we get the receipt's signerId and set it to logs.id:

 ```typescript
 let logs = new Log(`${receiptId}`);